saprykins/AI-Bedtime-Stories/README.md

 ## Overview

-The Story Teller AI Agent processes descriptions of children's behavioral challenges and creates personalized fairy tales that teach appropriate behavior through engaging storytelling.
+The Story Teller AI Agent processes descriptions of behavioral challenges and creates personalized fairy tales that teach appropriate behavior through engaging storytelling.
 The agent uses a three-tool pipeline to transform behavioral problems into therapeutic bedtime stories.

 ### Example Story Output